nkrapivin/DialogModule/README.md

 # Support Development | Read the Documentation

-Donations can be made by purchasing this as a game asset from the GameMaker Marketplace:
+Also available from the GameMaker Marketplace and itch.io:

 https://marketplace.yoyogames.com/assets/6621/dialog-module

-You may also donate and purchase this game asset on the itch.io game asset store:

 https://samuel-venable.itch.io/dialog-module